automl/ConfigSpace/docs/source/Guide.rst

 2nd Example: Categorical hyperparameters and conditions
 -------------------------------------------------------

-The support vector machine from the sklearn implementation supports different kernels, such as an RBF or a polynomial kernel.
-We want to include them in our configuration space.
+The scikit-learn SVM supports different kernels, such as an RBF, a sigmoid, a linear or a polynomial kernel.
+We want to include them in the configuration space.
-This is a new hyperparameter with a finite number of values.
+Since this new hyperparameter has a finite number of values, we use a :class:`~ConfigSpace.hyperparameters.CategoricalHyperparameter`.
-For this scenario, ConfigSpace offers the :class:`~ConfigSpace.hyperparameters.CategoricalHyperparameter`.

 - ``kernel_type``: with values 'linear', 'poly', 'rbf', 'sigmoid'.

-If we take a closer look at the possible values of ``kernel_type``, we observe, that the kernel type 'poly' has an additional, unique hyperparameter: the degree of the polynomial kernel function.
+Taking a look at the SVM documentation, we observe that if the kernel type is chosen to be 'poly', another hyperparameter ``degree`` must be specified.
-For the kernel types 'poly' and 'sigmoid', there is also an additional hyperparameter ``coef0``.
+Also, for the kernel types 'poly' and 'sigmoid', there is an additional hyperparameter ``coef0``.
-As well as ``gamma`` for the kernel 'rbf', 'poly' and 'sigmoid'.
+As well as the hyperparameter ``gamma`` for the kernel types 'rbf', 'poly' and 'sigmoid'.

 - ``degree``: degree of polynomial kernel function, being :math:`\in \mathbb{N}`
 - ``coef0``: Independent term in kernel function.
 It is only significant in 'poly' and 'sigmoid'.